designstem/projects/algorithms/index.md

 # It is important to remember:

+## &nbsp;

-- Not all computational design is generative design
+1. Not all computational design is generative design
-- And not all generative design is computational.
+2. And not all generative design is computational.
-- Not every use of computer in design is ‘generative’
+3. Not every use of computer in design is ‘generative’

+### &nbsp;

-### Let's take a look at some examples of computer generated algorithms design
+#### Let's take a look at some examples of computer generated algorithms design

 -